Financial Aid Conditions

 By accepting your financial aid awards, you agree to comply with the terms and conditions listed below and within the Financial Aid Eligibility Notice.

 • Estimated Aid is an estimate of available financial aid funds temporarily assigned to the student’s account before disbursement occurs.
-This allows for a more accurate reflection of term balances due based upon the anticipated financial aid.
-Payments will not be released to the student prior to the receipt of anticipated funds and the “estimated award” becomes an “actual award.”
+This allows for a more accurate reflection of term balances based on anticipated financial aid.
+Payments will not be released to the student prior to the receipt of anticipated funds, and the “estimated award” becomes an “actual award.”

 • Students must be officially registered for the semester and meet enrollment criteria (i.e., full-time enrollment) before any financial aid funds will be disbursed.
 Financial aid funds will be credited to the student’s account in the following sequence: a) tuition and fees; b) University housing (if applicable); c) authorized miscellaneous charges (if applicable).